CHAPTER 10E

 (e) "Commercial cannabis business" means any business or operation which engages in medicinal or adult-use commercial cannabis activity.

-(f) "Commercial cannabis business permit" means a regulatory permit issued by the City pursuant to this Chapter, to a commercial cannabis business and is required before any commercial cannabis activity may be conducted in the City.
-The initial permit and annual renewal are made expressly contingent upon the business’ ongoing compliance with all of the requirements of this Chapter and any applicable regulations adopted by the City.
+(f) "Commercial cannabis business permit" means a regulatory permit issued by the City pursuant to this Chapter to a commercial cannabis business and is required before any commercial cannabis activity may be conducted in the City.
+The initial permit and required renewals are made expressly upon the business’ ongoing compliance with all the requirements of this Chapter and any applicable regulations adopted by the City.

 (g) "Dispensing" means any activity involving the retail sale of cannabis or cannabis products from a retailer.